lensesio/lenses-go/README.md

 // TryReadConfigFromHome will try to read the `Config`
 // from the current user's home directory/.lenses, the lookup is based on
 // the common configuration filename pattern:
-// lenses-cli.json, lenses-cli.yml, lenses-cli.yml or lenses.json, lenses.yml and lenses.tml.
+// lenses-cli.json, lenses-cli.yml or lenses.json and lenses.yml.
 TryReadConfigFromHome(outPtr *Config) bool

 // TryReadConfigFromExecutable will try to read the `Config`
 // from the (client's caller's) executable path that started the current process.
 // The lookup is based on the common configuration filename pattern:
-// lenses-cli.json, lenses-cli.yml, lenses-cli.yml or lenses.json, lenses.yml and lenses.tml.
+// lenses-cli.json, lenses-cli.yml or lenses.json and lenses.yml.
 TryReadConfigFromExecutable(outPtr *Config) bool

 // TryReadConfigFromCurrentWorkingDir will try to read the `Config`
 // from the current working directory, note that it may differs from the executable path.
 // The lookup is based on the common configuration filename pattern:
-// lenses-cli.json, lenses-cli.yml, lenses-cli.yml or lenses.json, lenses.yml and lenses.tml.
+// lenses-cli.json, lenses-cli.yml or lenses.json and lenses.yml.
 TryReadConfigFromCurrentWorkingDir(outPtr *Config) bool

 // ReadConfigFromJSON reads and decodes Config from a json file, i.e `configuration.json`.